 - Various x86-64 (AMD64) Linux distributions.

-Common requirements for both Windows and Linux versions are:
+Minimum hardware requirements for both the Windows and Linux versions are:

 - 2 GB disk space.

-Corresponding server editions of Windows like Server 2008, Server 2012, and so on are not tested specifically though should work as well.
-Versions prior to Windows Vista are not supported.
+Corresponding server editions of Windows like Server 2008, Server 2012, and so on are not tested specifically, though should work as well.
+Versions prior to Windows 7 are not supported.

 - Linux kernel 2.6.32 or newer.